KOLTAEL

 Newest Online University Campus

-The Koltael Foundation is exited to launch its 8th online university campus in September, 2025 in the rural indigenous community of Iwiltic, Mexico.
-We're starting with 12 new students, bringing our total to over 500 college students served in the last decade.
+The Koltael Foundation is excited to announce that the 8th online university campus was launched in fall, 2025 in the rural indigenous community of Iwiltic, Mexico.
+The initial enrollement was 12 new students, which brings our total to over 500 college students served in the last decade.

 Our innovative model is designed to break down barriers to education.
 It reduces typical university costs by 97%, making a college degree possible in communities that have never before had a college graduate.
 We've seen firsthand that sustainable education is the most powerful way to eliminate poverty.
 Your donation can change generations and impact an entire community.